Zakari Junior Lambo

-Zakari Junior Lambo (born 19 January 1999) is a professional footballer who plays as a winger for Knokke.
+Zakari Junior Lambo (born 19 January 1999) is a professional footballer who plays as a winger for Lokeren-Temse.
 Born in Belgium, he represents the Niger national team.

 Career

 A youth product of Mouscron and Ronse, Lambo began his career with the semi-pro side Ronse.
 He transferred to Winkel in 2018, before returning to Ronse the following year.
 On 5 April 2020, Lambo signed a 2-year contract with Knokke.

+In the summer 2022, Lambo joined La Louvière.
+A year later, he moved to Lokeren-Temse.

 International career

 Lambo was born in Belgium to a Nigerien father and Burkinabé mother, and holds all three passports.
 He was called up to represent the Niger national team for a set of friendlies in June 2021.
 He debuted with Niger in a 2–0 friendly loss to the Gambia on 5 June 2021.

 Personal life

 Lambo is the son of the former Nigerien international footballer Zakari Lambo.